 Finally, use the tools that LinkedIn has to offer to their utmost.
 They’re not shy about offering businesses and marketers all the wealth of knowledge at their disposal to help attract followers to your LinkedIn page.
 Whether it’s optimizing your LinkedIn page for SEO, adding follow buttons to your website and page links in your email signature, or diving deep into your analytics and adjusting your content accordingly, there are a lot of options through the platform to facilitate some of the same things that an event can offer.

 Likewise, you can also rely on LinkedIn’s latest "Invite Connections" feature that allows you to invite your (personal) connections to follow your (company) page.

-In the end, this period of social distancing isn’t going to be the end of marketing as we know it, but a new opportunity.
+In the end, this now extended period of social distancing isn’t going to be the end of marketing as we know it, but a new opportunity.
 The cancellation of events becomes a chance to demonstrate that the pen, or in this case the digital content, is mightier than the handshake.

 Discover many digital alternatives to event marketing.
 Download this free guide to help you get started.